Tenant Information – What You Need to Know

 Ending a periodic tenancy

-If the tenancy has no fixed term, you must give us 21 days’ notice that you wish to end the tenancy
+You must provide us 28 days’ written notice that you wish to end the tenancy.

-You may be charged additional fees if you want to end a fixed term tenancy before the fixed term is up.
+You may be charged a fee if you want to end a fixed term tenancy before the fixed term is up.
 This includes paying the rent until a new tenant is found or until the end of the fixed term, whichever is first.
 You may also have to pay for advertising costs to market the property to prospective tenants.

 Getting More Information